-For widenings and rehabilitations, follow FDOT Figure 2-2, and FDOT Structures Design Guidelines, Chapter 7.
+For widenings and rehabilitations, follow the procedures on the next page, and FDOT Structures Design Guidelines, Chapter 7.
 For new bridges, provide Strength for the FL120 (RFFL120 $\geq$ 1.00), and comply with FDOT Structures Design Guidelines.
 New (non-widening) precast culvert projects must provide a load rating, or contract language that requires the Contractor to provide a load rating in accordance with this Manual.